 Lastly, while you’re in the area, walk on down to Fremont Brewing Urban Beer Garden for another of Seattle’s great beverages: beer!

-Sample a flight of beer or enjoy a glass of their year-round selections like Sky Kraken Hazy Pale Ale or Disco Wolf Double IPA, or their seasonals on tap like Space Danger IPA or Summer American Pale Ale.
+Sample a flight of beer or enjoy a glass of their year-round selections like Sky Kraken Hazy Pale Ale, or their seasonals on tap like Space Danger IPA or Summer American Pale Ale.

 Gas Works Park Address: 2101 N Northlake Way, Seattle, WA

 Gas Works Park Hours: Daily 6 am-10 pm.

 Fremont Troll Address: N 36th St, Seattle, WA

 Cafe Turko Address: 750 N 34th St, Seattle, WA